 Tracks: My favorites are Invisible Man, Too Tough, Wasted Time (even though it is a clear rip-off of Easy to Be Hard from the musical Hair), The Uptown Train (the best cut on the album, it sounds a lot like something from Ramsey Lewis or Joe Sample), and Rush Across the Road.
 Weaker cuts include Citizen Sane, Solo (So Low), and Good Bad Boy.

 Bonus DVD: Concert video of Invisible Man, Wasted Time, and Good Bad Boy.
 The live versions sound just like the studio versions.
 Joe takes us on a 10 minute tour around Berlin, where the album was recorded.
-Also included is a "Making the Record" clip which has no insight into the creative process.
+Also included is a "Making the Record" clip which has no insight into Jackson's creative process.
 This track is to be skipped unless you enjoy watching the band play foosball.
 Interviews with Joe and the band are OK, but nothing worth watching again.
 In fact, don't bother with the DVD.

 Personal Memory Associated with this CD: None